 Taken together, these results suggest that the evidence is mixed about whether, and to what extent, adults use Bayes rule or a modified version of the RW learning rule to reason about causal events.
 This is because participants’ pattern of responses to the B+ event across the three rating phases supported the predictions of the modified RW model, whereas participants’ pattern of responses to the B- event across the same three phases supported the predictions of the Bayesian model.
 Despite the fact that it is unclear whether participants used Bayes’ rule or a version of the modified RW rule to reason about causal events such as those presented here, it is clear that participants did not use the traditional RW learning rule to reason about causal events given that the predictions of this model for the B+ and B- events were not supported.

-Given that previous research that used the difference in the proportion of children who chose B in the backwards blocking and IS condition to argue that children engaged in backwards blocking reasoning (e.g., Sobel et al., 2004), the final two analyses examined whether participants' post-ratings of the B+ and B- test events in the backwards blocking and IS condition.
+Given that previous research that used the difference in the proportion of children who chose B in the BB and IS condition to argue that children engaged in BB reasoning (e.g., Sobel et al., 2004), the final two analyses examined whether participants' post-ratings of the B+ and B- test events in the BB and IS condition.
 Despite the fact that we argued that this is the incorrect comparison, it is important to demonstrate that participants in our experiment also provided different ratings across these two conditions.
 This is because it would be difficult to interpret the present results in light of the previous blicket-detector findings if adults failed to provide different ratings of these events across conditions.

-Thus, we first compared participants' post-ratings of the B+ event in the backwards blocking and IS conditions.
-This analysis revealed that participants provided lower post-ratings of the B+ event in the backwards blocking condition (M = 46.63, Bootstrapped 95% CI[41.02, 52.24]) than of the same event in the IS condition (M = 80.17, Bootstrapped 95% CI[73.64,86.69]), p < .0001.
-The second analysis revealed that participants provided higher post-ratings of the B- event in the backwards blocking condition (M = 51.5, Bootstrapped 95% CI[44.38, 58.62]) than of the same event in the IS condition (M = 19.33, Bootstrapped 95% CI[12.28, 26.39]), p < .0001.
-That participants' post-ratings of the B+ and B- events in the backwards blocking and IS conditions differed—which can be thought of as a conceptual replication of the findings with children that use the blicket detector—suggests that the IS, 1C, and 2C results discussed above represented real effects.
+Thus, we first compared participants' post-ratings of the B+ event in the BB and IS conditions.
+This analysis revealed that participants provided lower post-ratings of the B+ event in the BB condition (M = 46.63, Bootstrapped 95% CI[41.02, 52.24]) than of the same event in the IS condition (M = 80.17, Bootstrapped 95% CI[73.64,86.69]), p < .0001.
+The second analysis revealed that participants provided higher post-ratings of the B- event in the BB condition (M = 51.5, Bootstrapped 95% CI[44.38, 58.62]) than of the same event in the IS condition (M = 19.33, Bootstrapped 95% CI[12.28, 26.39]), p < .0001.
+That participants' post-ratings of the B+ and B- events in the BB and IS conditions differed—which can be thought of as a conceptual replication of the findings with children that use the blicket detector—suggests that the IS, 1C, and 2C results discussed above represented real effects.

 Discussion